FAQs, BEFORE & AFTERCARE, TERMS & CONDITIONS

 Point 1

-4-5 hours after the procedure, clean the area with sterile water and a cotton pad, gauze or q-tip and allow to air dry.
-Within the next 4 days your permanent make-up may become 30-40% lighter due to the skin cell growth and exfoliation of some of the color pigment - a natural reaction of the skin.
-Because of the chemistry in your skin, the color might slightly change depend on how different skin type absorb colors- it can be corrected
+4-5 hours after the procedure, clean the area with sterile water and a cotton pad, gauze, or Q-tip and allow to air dry.
+Within the next 4 days, your permanent make-up may become 30-40% lighter due to the skin cell growth and exfoliation of some of the color pigment - a natural reaction of the skin.
+Because of the chemistry in your skin, the color might slightly change depending on how different skin types absorb colors- it can be corrected

 Point 2